sufrin/Red/AppleRed.md

 Red is no-frills `UNICODE`-capable **modeless** (and **colourless**) text editor with a simple implementation that can be customized using the **scala** language.
-It has no pretensions to being an all-ecompassing workplace, and unlike many IDE and modern editors does not confuse its user by spontaneously trying to be helpful: everything it does it does in response to user input from mouse, pad, or keyboard.
+It has no pretensions to being an all-encompassing workplace, and unlike many IDE and modern editors does not confuse its user by spontaneously trying to be helpful: everything it does it does in response to user input from mouse, pad, or keyboard.